MateuszPalczynski/ecommerce-chatbot-platform/README.md

 The project is configured for Continuous Integration and Continuous Deployment using GitHub Actions and AWS.

-- **Trigger:** A push or merge to the `main` branch initiates the GitHub Actions workflow.
+- **Trigger:** A push or merge to the `master` branch initiates the GitHub Actions workflow defined in .github/workflows/deploy.yml.

-**Build:**
-- The workflow builds the Go applications (compiling binaries).
-- It builds the React application (static assets).
+**Job 1: build-and-push**
-- It prepares the Python service.
+- Login: Authenticates with the AWS ECR service.

-**Dockerize:**
-- A separate Docker image is built for each service (frontend, products-service, auth-service, chatbot-service).

-**Push:**
+- Build: Builds Docker images for the three production services: frontend-client, products-service, and auth-service.
+(The chatbot-service is intentionally skipped).
-- The newly built Docker images are tagged and pushed to a container registry (e.g., AWS ECR).
+- Push: Tags the newly built images with latest and pushes them to AWS ECR.

-**Notify:**
-- Upon a successful build, a notification is sent via email.

-**Deploy:**
+**Job 2: deploy**
+- Trigger: Starts only after the build-and-push job succeeds.
+- Connect: Uses SSH to securely connect to the AWS EC2 instance.
+- Copy Files: Copies the latest production docker-compose.yml (the one without the chatbot) from the repository to the EC2 host.
-- The workflow triggers a deployment on AWS.
+- Execute Deployment: Runs a script on the EC2 host that:
+   - Logs the Docker daemon into ECR (using the EC2's IAM Role).
-  - This instructs the AWS instances (e.g., ECS tasks, EC2 instances) to pull the new Docker images from ECR and restart the containers, completing the deployment.
+   - Pulls the new latest images from ECR (docker-compose pull).
+   - Restarts all services with the new images (docker-compose up -d --force-recreate).

 ---